Why digitalization is both a threat and opportunity for energy companies

-Filipe is a cybersecurity expert specializing in strategy, transformation, and innovation across public-private sectors.
-As a Lead, Centre for Cybersecurity at the World Economic Forum, he oversees the cyber resilience initiatives' portfolio across critical infrastructure industries aiming to address systemic challenges.
+Filipe is a cybersecurity strategy, transformation, and innovation leader.
+At the Centre for Cybersecurity at the World Economic Forum, he manages and oversees the cyber resilience strategy, team and initiatives across critical infrastructure industries, aiming to address systemic challenges across public-private sectors.
 Filipe has over 10 years of experience helping organizations shape global cyber and digital strategies by combining strong technical expertise with business acumen.
 He holds a PhD in Applied Cryptography, an MSc in Computer Science, and a BSc in Computer Engineering.

 Defining 'systemically important critical infrastructure' may help establish new operating models to keep essential services running during a cyberattack.